xemantic/github-users-web/README.md

 http://localhost:8080/index-dev.html

-The regular `index.html` will work as well after invoking `mvn install` on the whole project, but it will server the JS code which is already compiled and minified by the Closure Compiler making it a bit more cumbersome to debug, but closer to expected production environment.
+The regular `index.html` will work as well after invoking the whole toolchain (e.g. `mvn package`), but it will server the JS code which is already compiled and minified by the Closure Compiler, making it a bit more cumbersome to debug, but closer to expected production environment.

+If you are planing to extend this project or to borrow the toolchain and use it somewhere else, than check [conventions](CONVENTIONS.md) used in this project.

 # Project objectives